 HIE is caused by an impairment of oxygenation to the brain.
 This can be related to issues with the placenta and issues with the umbilical cord.
 Your fetus is supplied with oxygenated blood through the umbilical cord.
 The umbilical cord is attached to the placenta.
-Any condition that impairs the flow of blood to the placenta (for example, uterine contractions) or to the umbilical cord (like compression of the cord) has the potential to impair oxygenation to the fetus.
+Any condition that impairs the flow of blood to the placenta (for example, uterine contractions) or to the umbilical cord (like a compression of the cord, or nuchal cord – when a baby has the umbilical cord around the neck) has the potential to impair oxygenation to the fetus.

 Here is an infographic describing HIE:

 A healthy and well-grown fetus has considerable capacity to tolerate intermittent interruptions in oxygenation, particularly if any episodes of impaired oxygenation are separated by adequate rest and recovery.
 This capacity to tolerate the normal stresses of labour is often referred to as “fetal reserve”.
-Fetal reserve is not, however, unlimited.
-If episodes of impaired oxygenation are allowed to go on too long, or are too severe, fetal reserve can be depleted and, eventually, exhausted.
+A fetal reserve is not, however, unlimited.
+If episodes of impaired oxygenation are allowed to go on too long or are too severe, the fetal reserve can be depleted and, eventually, exhausted.
 Some babies may come into labour with less fetal reserve, particularly babies that might have been growth restricted (small babies) during pregnancy.